-The Biggest Lie of All: Most Pet Food Is Actually Pet FEED
+The Biggest Lie of All - Most Pet Food Is Actually Pet FEED

-Susan Thixton, a well-known pet food safety advocate, has been battling these issues longer than anyone I know.
-Recently, she asked me and an animal-loving attorney to join her in Washington, D.C. to address the Food and Drug Administration (FDA) about the significant transparency and labeling issues within the pet food industry.
+Susan Thixton, a well-known pet food safety advocate, has been battling these issues for a long time.
+In 2017, she addressed the significant transparency and labeling issues within the pet food industry.

-Our goal was to tackle some of the major issues the FDA needs to address (and hasn't) regarding the pet food industry, including improperly used and enforced terms that fail to correctly identify ingredients as FOOD or FEED.
+Her goal was to tackle some of the major issues the U.S. Food and Drug Administration (FDA) needs to address (and hasn't) regarding the pet food industry, including improperly used and enforced terms that fail to correctly identify ingredients as FOOD or FEED.
 (For a detailed explanation of food versus feed, see Susan's blog post "Is It Feed or Food?")

 Animal-grade pet "feed" is of vastly different quality than human-grade pet "food."
 Human-grade food ingredients (destined for consumption by people or pets) must comply with stringent storage, handling, processing and transportation regulations set forth to keep our food chain safe.
-This is not the case for animal feed, which includes 99 percent of pet foods on the market today.
+This is not the case for animal feed, which includes 99% of pet foods on the market today.